 That’s a hard question to answer.
 We went our Southwest RV Road Trip the week of Thanksgiving and found pros and cons of traveling this time of year.
 We avoided the burning sun and heat of summer but we had to really bundle up because of the cold weather in Bryce Canyon and our second day in the Grand Canyon.

 Due to the weather a lot of places were less crowded which made it easier to find parking and navigate the parks.
 The roads were also pretty empty and we never hit traffic.
 Making RV Park reservations were easy but in places like Bryce Canyon some RV Parks were closed for the season.
 The only thing we wanted to do that we couldn’t this time of year was a boat ride on Lake Powell.
 We only got light snow Thanksgiving Day in the Grand Canyon but there is the possibility for heavy snow in places like Bryce Canyon so be prepared for that.
+We’ve also down a Southern Utah road trip in the summer, check out that itinerary here for what it’s like visiting during a different part of the year.

 Day Zero: Arrival into Las Vegas McCarran International Airport